99 GAL Friends of Yamhill County

 Domestic/Sexual Violence Survivor ER Kits

 When survivors of assault are taken to a hospital’s Emergency Room, advocates from Henderson House receive calls to accompany and support them.
-Since survivors’ clothes and other personal items are often taken by law enforcement as evidence, this grant allows for kits of clothes and other essentials to be provided to the survivors during this time of trauma and need.
+Since survivors’ clothes and other personal items are often taken by law enforcement as evidence, our grant paid for 30 welcome kits, each of which was specially assembled according to the child's age.
+Items may include pajamas, a blanket, a stuffed animal, books, toiletries, a night light, a water bottle, and more—all intended to provide necessities and comfort during a traumatic time.

 Life Counseling and Therapy